zxcvbn-ts/zxcvbn/docs/guide/options/README.md

 ### maxLength

 Defines how many character of the password are checked.
 A password longer than the default are considered strong anyway, but it can be increased as pleased.
 Be aware that this could open some attack vectors.

+## timeEstimationValues

+Define the values to calculate the scoring and attack times.
+DO NOT CHANGE unless you know what you are doing.
+The default values are just fine as long as you are using a strong, slow hash function.
+Can be adjusted to account for increasingly powerful attacker hardware.

 ## addMatcher